Family Tree Gift Experience: Research Day

 Gift Voucher Terms & Conditions - please see full Terms & Conditions on our T&C page

 The gift voucher for this gift experience is valid for 12 months after purchase.
 Gift Experiences must be booked and completed before the expiry date.
-We will not fulfil Gift Experiences after the voucher has expired under any circumstances.
+We will not fulfill Gift Experiences after the voucher has expired under any circumstances.

 The buyer is responsible for making sure the gift recipient is aware of: